0nix/ggj21/twine/scriptstuff.md

 Hassel wakes up at 0630 hours, followed by Lietzka shortly thereafter.

 You observe subjects Lietzka and Hassel exchange pleasantries over breakfast prepared by Lietzka.
 From the objects observed to be taken from the refrigerator, it is an egg-based breakfast.
-Casual conversation follows, over the morning radio broadcast.

-*Q2 Insert*
+"Ready to knock'em dead, Mister Mealtime?"
+Leitzka says, her voice laden with sarcasm.
+A brief moment of silence, and both of them start laughing.
+Leitzka's laugh is intermitent, high pitched.
+Sound like a small dog whining.
+While Hassel's laugh is hearty, and full-bodied.
+A laugh that exploded out his body.

+In between the laughs, Hassel says.
+"Who knows?
+Maybe if you make the Comrade in the office some food, that will finally get us somewhere!"

+"Mister Mealtime, food delivery service!
+Party members get reduced rates and happy hour!"
+Leitzka adds as she continues to giggle.

+"Bureau members get a free meal a month!"
+Hassel quips.
+They both laugh.

+It's been a while since you've heard people laughing so much.

 At 0734 hours, you observe a phone call is made to Albert Hassel's residence.
 Previous surveillance indicates the call is from The People's Electronics Fabricant, approximately 700 meters away from the Hassel surveillance site, Hassel's workplace.
 On the other line is Hassel's boss, citizen Gerhart Kleiner, Head of Day-Shift Production.
 The conversation is as follows: